jesstytam/specieshindex/README.md

 Some species have had their classification changed in the past, resulting in multiple binomial names and synonyms.
 Synonyms can be added to the search strings to get the maximum hits.
-Remember to add **double** quotation marks to the synonyms, otherwise you might run into getting the error `Bad Request (HTTP 400)`.
-An example is shown below to demonstrate how to put double quotation marks in the character string.
+If you have more than 1 synonym, you can parse the list (the list should be named “synonyms”) into the argument.

 ### :mega: Connecting to Scopus